Characteristic classes of flags of foliations and Lie algebra cohomology: Particular computations

-Alternatively, one can easily verify that the natural pairing between cocycle $a_{2m}$ and the cycle in $\rH_{\ldot}(W_1,\gl_1;S^m W_1)$ given in~\cite{Dotsenko} is different from zero for all $m$.
-This will imply that the corresponding cohomological class are different from zero.
+Alternatively, one can easily verify that the natural pairing between the cocycle $a_{2m}$ and the cycle in $\rH_{2}(W_1,\gl_1;S^m W_1)$ given in~\cite{Dotsenko} is different from zero for all $m$.
+This will imply that the corresponding cohomological class is different from zero.
 Theorem~\ref{thm::Wn:SWn:absolute} implies that there is only one nontrivial cohomological class in this dimension. \end{proof}